 1. Was your actual MCAT score reflective of your ability?

-If you were averaging 33+ on your practice AAMC tests but on the real test, you scored a 30, this is a good reason to retake the MCAT.
-The 30 is more likely due to nerves, pressure, lack of sleep, or sickness than lack of knowledge and ability.
-If you are confident that you could score at least 3 points better you should retake.
-However, if you studied to the best of your ability and still couldn’t get the score you were aiming for, there is little reason to believe that taking another test will result in an improved outcome.
-At this point, you might be better suited to accept your score and apply for lower tier schools or possibly even consider other career options.
+If you were averaging 510-512s on your practice AAMC exam but scored much lower on test day, this is a good reason to retake the MCAT.
+The lower score is more likely due to nerves, pressure, lack of sleep, or sickness than lack of knowledge and ability.
+If you are confident that you could score at least 4-5 points better you should definitely retake.

 2. What schools are you aiming for?

 Before you retake the MCAT, it is essential to know what kind of schools you are reaching for.
-For example, if you scored a 31 and the schools you want to apply to are top tier schools, you will most likely need to retake.
-However, if your goal is to get into any medical school, then there are many MD schools like Loma Linda or Rosalind Franklin where the average MCAT score of matriculants is 30.
+For example, if you scored a 512 and the schools you want to apply to are top tier schools, you will most likely need to retake.
+However, if your goal is to get into any medical school, then there are many MD schools average MCAT score of matriculants is 512.
 You must understand your limitations.
-If you already tried your best and got a 31, then unfortunately you will have to let go of your dreams of Harvard Med.
+If you already tried your best and got a 512, then unfortunately you will have to let go of your dreams of Harvard Medical School.
 Be realistic about your goals and try to meet them to the best of your abilities.